Busability/vue2-gmap-custom-marker/README.md

 This project is originally a plugin for [vue-google-maps](https://github.com/xkjyeah/vue-google-maps).
 Now this project seems no more maintained and a maintained [fork](https://github.com/diegoazh/gmap-vue) has started, As this is a fork, this plugin should work on it seeminglessly.
 The demo for this project started using this project on 2020-11-10. read [this](https://github.com/xkjyeah/vue-google-maps#attention) for more information about this.

-For legacy projects using vue-google-maps, you have to stick to this projects tag [5.6.2](https://github.com/eregnier/vue2-gmap-custom-marker/releases/tag/5.6.2).

 You might force the 5.6.2 version in your package.json for this plugin to keep compatibility until you want to switch to gmap-vue.